Culture of Philadelphia: Cuisine

 Philadelphia is the home of many culinary institutions, both gourmet and local staples.
 The city's immigrant history has allowed many tastes to mix and develop.
 The cheesesteak, created in Philadelphia in the 1930s, is a well known city icon.
 A popular Philadelphia argument is which of two cheesesteak rivals has the best steaks, Pat's Steaks, which invented the cheesesteak, and Geno's Steaks.
 Italian ice (often referred to exclusively as "water ice" in the Philadelphia area) and soft pretzels were not invented in Philadelphia, but because of their popularity and availability have become Philadelphia staples.
 Irish potato candy is a popular Philadelphia confection that is especially popular around St. Patrick's Day.

-During the 18th century, city taverns such as the London Coffee House and Tun Tavern (birthplace of the United States Marine Corps in 1775) were regular meeting places for the political and business leaders.
+During the 18th century, city taverns, including the London Coffee House and Tun Tavern, the birthplace of the United States Marine Corps in 1775, were regular meeting places for the political and business leaders.
 Another tavern frequented by politicians is McGillin's Olde Ale House, which is the oldest continuously operated tavern in the city.

-In the late 19th century two Philadelphia landmarks were created, the Reading Terminal Market and Italian Market which sell all types of food and other commodities.
+In the late 19th century, two Philadelphia landmarks, the Reading Terminal Market and Italian Market, were created, selling all types of food and other commodities.

 The early 20th century saw the creation of the first automat in the United States on Chestnut Street and the founding of the Tasty Baking Company.
 For most of the 20th century fine dining could only be found in private clubs or dinner parties, but with the beginning of the city's revival in the 1970s a restaurant renaissance began.
 Starting with Le Bec-Fin in 1970, many upscale restaurants have sprung up in the popular neighborhoods.
 Philadelphia has since added over 150 upscale establishments, famously including the several trendy restaurants of Stephen Starr as well as dozens of sidewalk cafes and trendy bars.
 Such a renaissance has led to an acclamation of Philadelphia as a world-class "food city".

 Philadelphia's large Chinese, Vietnamese, and East African populations have made their marks on Philadelphia's dining scene.
 Philly Chinatown is home to first-class Chinese, Vietnamese, Thai, and Malaysian foods.
-South Philly has many Vietnamese and Chinese restaurants, and West Philly is home to multiple East African restaurants, including four Ethiopian restaurants.
+South Philadelphia has many Vietnamese and Chinese restaurants, and West Philly is home to multiple East African restaurants, including four Ethiopian restaurants.
 Philadelphia also has numerous Indian and Middle-Eastern restaurants in Center City and West Philly.